celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 Celestia introduces a global minimum gas price, a consensus constant, unaffected by individual node configurations.
-Although nodes retain the freedom to increase gas prices locally, transactions that do not meet the global minimum threshold will face rejection from the mempool.
+Although nodes retain the freedom to increase gas prices locally, transactions that do not meet the global minimum threshold will lead to the entire block being rejected as invalid.

 ## Estimating PFB cost